 Convention Description Bold Indicates text on a window, other than the window title, including menus, menu options, buttons, fields, and labels.
 Italic Indicates a variable, which is a placeholder for actual text provided by the user or system.
-Angled brackets (< >) are also used to indicate variables. screen/code Indicates text that is displayed on screen or entered by the user. < > angled brackets Indicates a variable, which is a placeholder for actual text provided by the user or system.
-Italic font is also used to indicate variables. [] square brackets Indicates optional values. { } braces Indicates required or expected values. vertical bar Indicates that you have a choice between two or more options or arguments.
+Angled brackets (< >) are also used to indicate variables. screen/code Indicates text that is displayed on the screen or entered by the user. < > angled brackets Indicates a variable, which is a placeholder for actual text provided by the user or system.
+Italic font is also used to indicate variables. [] square brackets kets { } braces vertical bar Indicates that you have a choice between two or more options or arguments.